 Their earnings for their semiconductor and licensing business has increased year on year based on the latest quarterly earnings result released in January 2017.

 As it earns mainly from licensing its intellectual property such as using its chips in iPhones (Apple has been using Qualcomm’s chips for all their iPhones except for iPhone 7), the main risks here is when companies such as Apple or Samsung begins to internally develop their own chips.

 Based on history, it is able to charge a royalty fee as high as 3% to 5% of the price of each device sold.That is a high amount of fee they are collecting.

-Of course, there are a lot of uncertainty in this investment due to the pending lawsuit by Apple.
+Of course, there is a lot of uncertainty in this investment due to the pending lawsuit by Apple.

 I assure you that I have no confidence on whether Apple will successfully sue Qualcomm or not.
 But history has proven that it will not be an easy thing to successfully sue Qualcomm as it can be seen in the Nokia case.

 But QCOM solid balance sheet and above industry average dividend yield of 4% (and has been increasing every year for the past 10 years) is a positive aspect that serves as a good margin of safety for me.